lkrych/gios_notes/lectures/p3_l6_virtualization.md

 Lastly, virtualization is good for OS research and providing support for legacy OSes.

-## Virtualization Models - Bare Metal
+## Virtualization Models: Bare Metal

 In **bare-metal** virtualization (also known as **hypervisor-based** or **type 1 virtualization**), the VMM manages all of the hardware resource and supports execution of the VMs.